nomoreseptic/nomoreseptic.github.io/now.md

 order: 0
 ---

-I added an initial css-animated logo to the Contact Page.
+I added an initial css-animated logo to the Contact Page.again

 I have my post-listings-by-categories page up and running.
 At the moment I am trying to fix a problem with the addressing of my original first 3 posts on this site, both on the home page and on the topics page.
 All works fine on my local machine, but they are not showing on github.
 I have tried numerous things, and it makes no sense that the other test pages I put up are linked up fine, and they are built the same.
 As per my GLITCH post, I am just going to sit on this for a few days to make progress in other areas to see if something resolves on Github.